keelancook/missionscenter/docs/advocacy-team-overview.md

 _Meet as a Team_

 Set a date for your first meeting.
 Pick a home to meet in and share a meal with one another.
-During this meeting make sure you get to know each other, pray for the missionary and if possible talk to your missionary on Skype.
-Also make sure you set up a regular time and place to meet.
+During this meeting make sure you get to know each other, pray for the missionary, and if possible talk to your missionary on Skype.
+Also, make sure you set up a regular time and place to meet.

 ## Helpful Hints for Advocacy Teams